ayeli01/ayeli01/README.md

 - 👋 Hi, I’m @ayeli01
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate

 <!---
 ayeli01/ayeli01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.